stashed/docs/docs/guides/latest/auto-backup/workload.md

 >For DaemonSet, Stash takes backup from every daemon pod running on different nodes.
 Since we are using a single node cluster (Minikube), only 1 snapshot has been created for this BackupSession.

-If we navigate to `stash-backup/demo/daemonset/dmn-demo` directory of our GCS bucket, we will see that the snapshot been stored there.
+If we navigate to `stash-backup/demo/daemonset/dmn-demo` directory of our GCS bucket, we are going to see that the snapshot been stored there.

 <figure align="center">
   <img alt="Backup data of `dmn-demo` DaemonSet in GCS backend" src="/docs/images/guides/latest/auto-backup/daemon_repo.png">